openfoodfacts/smooth-app/README.md

 ## Current Release

-- Latest commit deployed to Apple App Store: Released on Feb 26 2024 as Version 4.13.1
+- Latest commit deployed to Apple App Store: Released on 28 October 2024 as Version 4.16.1
-- Latest commit deployed to PlayStore: 1379 Released on Feb 24 2024 9:42 PM
+- Latest commit deployed to PlayStore: 28 December 2024 as Version 4.17.1
-- Latest commit deployed to F-Droid: 9 March 2024 as Version 4.14.0 (1280)
+- Latest commit deployed to F-Droid: 21 December 2024 as Version 4.17.1

 ## Presentation